skiadas/SoftwareDevelopmentPracticumCourse/cheatsheets/javaBasics.md

     this(firstName, lastName, 0);
 }
 ```
-Constructors are called using the `new` keyword: `Person p = new Person("Peter", "Doe", 26);`
+Constructors are called when the keyword `new` is used to create a  class instance.
+For example, `Person p = new Person("Peter", "Doe", 26);` will automatically call the `Person` class constructor.

-### Control Flow
+### Control structures

-Java contains many of the standard control flow elements you may have seen in other languages:
+Java contains many of the standard control elements you may have seen in other languages to
+control the flow of execution:

 - conditionals
 - while loops